-- Risk That Work Will Not Be Protected.
-Even when counsel that is retained to provide legal advice and/or in anticipation of litigation with regard to a company's cybersecurity conducts or commissions the activities that generated the CI in question, the risk remains that those activities will be viewed by a court as primarily operational rather than legal, and therefore the CI is not protected from disclosure.
-This risk is heightened in the preincident context because, as noted above, the activities that generate CI are not tied to any specific pending or anticipated legal action or investigation.
+Risk That Work Will Not Be Protected.
+Even when • counsel that is retained to provide legal advice and/or in anticipation of litigation with regard to a company's cybersecurity conducts or commissions the activities that generated the CI in question, the risk remains that those activities will be viewed by a court as primarily operational rather than legal, and therefore the CI is not protected from disclosure (as was the case with respect to several categories of CI in the Premera decisions).
+This risk is heightened in the pre-incident context because, as noted above, the activities that generate CI are not tied to any specific pending or anticipated legal action or investigation.
 Some have argued that the increasingly pervasive risk of a breach strengthens the case that all security-planning activities are tied to assessing legal and regulatory risks, but no court has yet embraced that view.
 Moreover, that view undermines a core premise of both the work-product protection and the attorney-client privilege that courts can and should carefully distinguish between operational activities and legal advice and strategy when applying those doctrines.
-Routinely involving counsel in more data-security-related activities, especially activities with little or no concrete legal dimension, increases the risk that some or all of the CI generated by such activities will not be protected under either doctrine. - Increased Cost.
+Routinely involving counsel in more data-securityrelated activities, especially activities with little or no concrete legal dimension, increases the risk that some or all of the CI generated by such activities will not be protected under either doctrine.

+- Increased Cost.
 Involving counsel, in particular outside counsel, in generating CI often increases the costs of the activity in question.
-Retaining outside counsel incurs fees; involving inside counsel redirects resources.

-- Potential Duplication.
+Retaining outside counsel incurs fees; involving inside counsel redirects resources. - Potential Duplication.
 Even where an organization involves counsel to strengthen the case for protection of CI, there inevitably will be some duplication between the operational and legal processes.
 The dual track process that was used in the Target litigation is a prime example. - Inappropriate Expertise.
 Inside and outside counsel may not always be the best qualified to lead many cybersecurity activities.
 The internal information-technology personnel or an outside security firm is a more appropriate choice to lead the effort in some instances.